naman22a/graphql-file-upload-example/README.md

 # GraphQL File Upload Example

-used graphql-upload-minimal as supports common js
+used graphql-upload-minimal as it supports common js